 (Source: Manchester University Press)

-Manchester University Press is publishing a book on the Western genre and American gun rights and legal paradigms later this month.
+Manchester University Press is publishing a book on the legal history of incest in Sweden.

 ABOUT THE BOOK